-The microprocessor uses these calibration values, the IR absorption measurements made on the sample gas along with data regarding the current temperature and pressure of the gas to calculate a final CO concentration.
+The microprocessor uses these calibration values, the IR absorption measurements made on the sample gas along with data regarding the current temperature and pressure of the gas to calculate a final CO2 concentration.

-This concentration value and the original information from which it was calculated are stored in the unit's internal data acquisition system (DAS).
+This concentration value and the original information from which it was calculated are stored in the unit's internal data acquisition system (DAS), the Data Logger.